bishesdharala/FreqAnalyzer/README.md

 Realtime Microphone PCM and FFT data !!

-Left click hold for repositioning and Right click drag for resizing Graph.....................
+*Left click drag to pan
+*Right click drag to zoom
+*Middle click to auto-axis or reset
+*Double click inside graph dialog for Graph Stats